Circumference of Circle

 Arc of a circle

-A part of circumference of the circle is known as an arc.
+A part of a circumference of the circle is known as an arc.
 An arc is a continuous piece of the circle.

 The arc PAQ is known as the minor arc and arc PBQ is the major arc.
-Part of circle bounded by a chord and an arc is known as segment of the circle.
+Part of a circle bounded by a chord and an arc is known as a segment of the circle.
 The figure given below depicts the major and the minor segment of the circle.

 The figure given below illustrates the various terms related to circles as explained above.